fenago/katacoda-scenarios/learn-openshift/openshift-deploying-applications-using-dockerfile/steps/4/text.md

 redis-1-js789    1/1      Running     0         1m
 ```

+**Note:** Please wait for the redis deployment to complete and all the pods to be running, It will take around **2 minutes** to complete.

 Copy pod name from the command and update following and run following to get `PONG` as response.
 `oc exec <redis-pod-name> /usr/local/bin/redis-cli ping`{{copy}}